 America’s Test Kitchen (1) has great insight into using this technique:

 A blender is an adequate coffee grinder replacement in a pinch.
 The blender’s blade chops the coffee in a manner much like a blade grinder.
 It will never be as consistent as a burr grinder (2).
 But it's a hack!

 Some blenders, in fact, include a “grinder” setting that is meant for use on coffee.
-However, when using a blender, make sure only to grind in short bursts rather than running the blender continuously.
+However, when using a blender, make sure only to grind in short, quick bursts rather than running the blender continuously.
 Because the blades move at high speeds and can heat the beans, this risks overheating the beans’ natural oils, which can deliver a harsh and bitter-tasting cup of coffee.

 This on-and-off grinding technique produces the best results for a relatively coarse grind.
 Make sure you properly clean the blender so that it doesn’t take on the taste and smell of stale coffee.
 (Nobody wants a margarita that tastes like an unwashed percolator.)

 How To Grind Coffee Beans With A Blender

 - If your blender has a “grinder” setting, select it.
 If not, select a medium-high speed.

 - Pour a small amount of coffee into the grinder and place lid firmly on top.